 Prior to Separation, our employees participated in various GE retirement and retiree health and life insurance benefit plans.
 Certain of these retirement benefits vested as a result of Separation.
 Under the terms of the Employee Matters Agreement between us and GE, GE will continue to pay for these benefits and we are obligated to reimburse them.
 The principal retirement benefits subject to this arrangement are fixed, life-time annuity payments.
-The estimated liability for our reimbursement obligations to GE for retiree benefits was \$176 million and \$201 million at December 31, 2018 and 2017, respectively, and is included in other liabilities in our Consolidated Statement of Financial Position.
+The estimated liability for our reimbursement obligations to GE for retiree benefits was \$201 million at December 31, 2017 and is included in other liabilities in our Consolidated Statement of Financial Position.